Sife-ops/dmenu_bw/README.md

 edited by passing the JSON file for your bitwarden vault item to your editor command.

-e.g. open files in st with nvim
+e.g. edit items with st and nvim
 ```javascript
 "editCmd": "st -e nvim"
 ```